OCA/manufacture/mrp_production_project_estimated_cost/README.rst

 Estimated costs in manufacturing orders
 =======================================

-With this module when a production order is confirmed, some analytic lines are automatically generated, in order to estimate the costs of the production order.
+Thanks to this module, when a Manufacturing Order is confirmed, analytic lines are automatically generated in order to estimate the costs of the production order.

-At the same time, the estimated allocation of materials, machinery operators and costs will be made.
+At the same time, the estimated allocation of raw materials, machine operators time and costs will be made as followed:

-In materials case, an analytic line will be generated for each material to consume in the order.
-For operators imputation in each operation, it will be generated one line, so that the number of lines will be equal to the number of operators in the operation.
-In machines case, there will be created two analytic lines for each operation in the associated routing, one per hour cost and the other per cycle cost.
+* Raw Material cost: an analytic line will be generated for each material to be consumed in the order.
+* Operators time: One line will be generated for the time recorded by the operators in each operation, so that the number of lines will be equal to the number of operators in the operation.
+* Cost associated to machines: two analytic lines for each operation will be created in the associated routing, one for hourly cost and the other for per cycle cost.

+A new menu is available "Virtual Manufacturing Orders for cost estimation" where the user can managed virtual MO:

-It has also created the new menu option "Fictitious Manufacturing Orders to estimate costs".
-When a new MO is created and the new field "active" is equal to false, the MO will be considered as a fictional MO, what with can not be confirmed, and only is valid to estimate costs.
-To estimate costs will have to press the "Compute data" button in tab "Work Orders".
-These fictitious MO will have a different sequence.
+* When a new MO is created and the new field "active" is false, the MO will be considered virtual.
+It is only used for cost estimation and can not be confirmed.
-From the product form may create a fictitious MO.
+* To estimate the cost of the MO, the user has to press the button "Compute data" in the tab "Work Orders".
+* These virtual MO have a separate sequence number.
+* The user can create a virtual MO directly from the product form.